-- Met with investors via the Community Power Accelerator Platform to secure and provide evidence of 100% financing for their Community Solar Project Portfolio (must be at least 2 projects that total in aggregate at least 1MWDC) - Demonstrate and provide evidence that the team will incorporate at least 2 meaningful benefits into each project included in the portfolio. - Complete all required HeroX submission elements (see Section 2.5 below)
+- Met with investors via the Community Power Accelerator Platform to secure and provide evidence of 100% financing for their Community Solar Project Portfolio3 (must be at least 2 projects that total in aggregate at least 1MW). - Demonstrate and provide evidence that the team will incorporate at least 2 of the Five Meaningful Benefits into each project included in the portfolio. - Complete all required HeroX submission elements (see Section 2.5 below)